Rosenthal-Lab-at-Dana-Farber/CT-body-composition/README.md

 # CT Body Composition

-This repository provides code and models weights for training and running body composition estimation models onabdominal abdominal CT scans.
+This repository provides code and models weights for training and running body composition estimation models on abdominal CT scans.

 ### Getting Started